metno/weatherapi-docs/docs/doc/ForecastJSON.md

 situation for period of time, and includes information about clouds, precipitation and more.
 It is also used as the basename of the weathericon filename, by appending the desired extension (`.png`, `.svg` or similar).

+Please note that there will typically be multiple period objects for any given time value, e.g one forecast object can have `next_1_hours`, `next_6_hours` and `next_12_hours`.
+There will never be a period object with shorter period than the current time resolution in the timeseries.
+So, if its 6 hours until the next time value, the current forecast object will NOT have a `next_1_hours` period object.